Performance Coach Development Programme

 Peter Sheppard

-Deputy Director of Olympic Pathways
+Deputy Director of Olympic Pathway

 Under Peter’s guidance GB’s young rowers have performed consistently on the international stage and provide a significant contribution to the senior team, with a number of rowers aiming to compete at the Olympic Games having developed through the Junior and U23 pathway.